Butte, Montana: Anaconda Copper and civil unrest

-In 1919, women's rights activist Margaret Jane Steele Rozsa became a food inspector for the city, and immediately began pressing for change to questionable practices by several county commissioners who had been keeping the community's cost of living artificially high by, among other things, allowing carloads of perishable foods to rot on unloaded trains at the railroad station.
-She also "was instrumental in getting senate bill No. 19 through the legislature," that year to ensure that 199 tubercular soldiers who had served in World War I would be given "preference of entry to the Galen hospital," and that the legislature would authorize $20,000 in state funds to build additional dormitories at the hospital to make that care possible since hospital admissions were already at capacity.
+In 1919, women's rights activist Margaret Jane Steele Rozsa became a food inspector for Butte, and immediately began pressing for change to questionable practices by several county commissioners who had been keeping the community's cost of living artificially high by, among other things, allowing carloads of perishable foods to rot on unloaded trains at the railroad station.
+She also "was instrumental in getting senate bill No. 19 through the legislature" that year to ensure that 199 tubercular soldiers who had served in World War I would be given "preference of entry to the Galen hospital", and that the legislature would authorize $20,000 to build additional dormitories at the hospital to make that care possible since hospital admissions were already at capacity.
 In 1921, she became the first female prohibition inspector in the city.

 Open-pit mining era

-Disputes between miners' unions and companies continued through the 1920s and 1930s in Butte, with several strikes and protests, one of which lasted for ten months in 1921.
+Disputes between miners' unions and companies continued through the 1920s and 1930s, with several strikes and protests, one of which lasted for ten months in 1921.
 On New Year's Eve 1922, protestors attempted to detonate the Hibernian Hall on Main Street with dynamite.

-Further industrial expansions included the arrival of the first mail plane in the city in 1928, and in 1937, the city's streetcar system was dismantled and replaced with bus lines.
+Further industrial expansions included the arrival of the first mail plane in 1928, and in 1937, the city's streetcar system was dismantled and replaced by bus lines.
 After the 1920s, the ACM began to reduce its activities in Butte due to the labor-intensivity of underground mining, as well as competition from other mine holdings in South America.
-This ultimately led the Anaconda Company to switch its focus in Butte from underground mining to open pit mining.
+This led the Anaconda Company to switch its focus in Butte from underground mining to open pit mining.

 Since the 1950s, five major developments in the city have occurred: the Anaconda's decision to begin open-pit mining in the mid-1950s, a series of fires in Butte's business district in the 1970s, a debate over whether to relocate the city's historic business district, a new civic leadership, and the end of copper mining in 1983.
 In response, Butte looked for ways to diversify the economy and provide employment.
 The legacy of over a century of environmental degradation has, for example, produced some jobs.
 Environmental cleanup in Butte, designated a Superfund site, has employed hundreds of people.